So, what is Sustainable Consumption and Production?

 In 1994, at the Oslo Symposium, SCP was defined as “the use of services and related products, which respond to basic needs and bring a better quality of life while minimizing the use of natural resources and toxic materials as well as the emissions of waste and pollutants over the life cycle of the service or product so as not to jeopardize the needs of future generations”.

-As time has passed, definitions have broadened, narrowed, and shifted along with the movements of societies.
+As time has passed, definitions have broadened, narrowed, and shifted.

-Whereas SCP may mean different things to different people, certain overarching concepts weave together broad areas of consensus to establish a holistic approach which attempts to transcend regions and sectors of activity.
+Whereas SCP may mean different things to different people, certain overarching concepts weave together broad areas of consensus to establish a holistic approach which transcends regions and sectors of activity.
 SCP is about systemic change, decoupling economic growth from environmental degradation and applying a lifecycle thinking approach, taking into account all phases of resource use in order to do more and better with less.

 Only by paying attention to both sides of the equation - consumption and production - will the type of transformative change that is needed, be possible.

 The world is paying attention - SCP and the 2030 Sustainable Development Agenda

 In September 2015 UN members agreed to a new, ambitious sustainable development roadmap for the next 15 years.
 A list of 17 Sustainable Development Goals (SDGs), with an accompanying 169 targets to help benchmark progress, replaced the eight Millennium Development Goals.